-The Cosmos - The Black Pulse - Baulopolis & Baulis Prime - B.C. & Alberta
+The Hexagon - Our Cosmos - Vicino Prossimo, Fallar Prime, & Die - Baulopolis & Baulis Prime - B.C. & Alberta

 In the real world there’s only one universe that we know of, although our understanding of it has greatly expanded since the discovery of other galaxies a hundred years ago.
-In The Pulse I imagine that just as we eventually found other galaxies, so we’ll eventually find other universes, even clusters of universes.
-This is, of course, an enormous assumption.
-This is, after all, a sci-fi novel.
+In The Pulse I imagine that just as we eventually found other galaxies, so we’ll eventually find other universes, even large and separate clusters of universes, which are called Eggs in the novel.

 Vicino Prossimo = main planet of the Vicinese Union of the Purple Pulse